 Mark Chamberlain is a fine art photographer, environmental and assemblage artist.
 He owns BC Space Gallery, Laguna Beach, exhibiting photography, visual and installation art, musical and theatrical performances.
 In this 2,400 square foot gallery, he has curated many shows that address the preservation of our natural environment.

 Dubuque Passages and Future Fossils

-" In the mid seventies, I shifted my camera's focus to the California urban landscape, and my adopted home of Laguna Beach.
-I changed to a larger format camera, added color to the palette, and began a new series entitled Future Fossils, steel and glass structures with the energetic colors, in the glossy billboards advertising the new age, dominated the western landscape.
+Mark Chamberlain explains, “My first major body of work, after returning from the military in 1969, was Dubuque Passages, 1972 to 1976, photos of family, friends and the Mississippi River in my hometown, Dubuque, Iowa."
+In the mid seventies, he shifted his camera's focus to the California urban landscape, and to his adopted home, Laguna Beach.
+“I changed to a larger format camera, added color to the palette, and began a new series titled Future Fossils (Lip Service from this series is above), steel and glass structures with the energetic colors, in the glossy billboards advertising the new age, dominated the western landscape.
 They seemed almost super realistic to me, and the newly minted Cibachrome print material allowed me to convey these impressions."

 The Legacy Project

 In 2002, Chamberlain, Burchfield and four other photographers, created “The “Legacy Photo Project” to document the evolution of the Orange County Great Park over the next decade.
 In July 2006, “The Legacy Photo Project “created The Great Picture, the world's largest photograph—3 stories high by 11 stories wide.
 In 2007, Guinness World Records certified the Project's Camera Obscura as the largest ever recorded.
 The Great Picture has been exhibited in four venues, will be in the Smithsonian Institution’s Air and Space Museum though most of 2014, and has been featured in several hundred publications.

 The Festival of Arts